Dutch-speaking electoral college

 The Dutch-speaking electoral college is one of three constituencies of the European Parliament in Belgium.
-It currently elects 12 MEPs using the D'Hondt method of party-list proportional representation.
-Previously it elected 13 MEPS, until the 2013 accession of Croatia.
-Before that, it elected 14 MEPs, until the 2007 accession of Bulgaria and Romania.
+It currently elects 13 MEPs using the D'Hondt method of party-list proportional representation.
+Before it elected 14 MEPs, until the 2007 accession of Bulgaria and Romania.

 Boundaries

 The constituency generally corresponds to the Flemish Community of Belgium, and is sometimes called the Flemish-speaking electoral college.
 In officially bilingual Brussels, electors can choose between lists of this electoral college or those of the French-speaking electoral college.

 Prior to the 2011–2012 state reform, voters could choose between both lists not only in Brussels, but in an area encompassing unilingually Dutch territory, Brussels-Halle-Vilvoorde; some towns in the officially Dutch-speaking Brussels Periphery still have this option.